rafia9005/rafia9005/README.md

 ### 🎓 Education
 I am currently studying at **Malang State Vocational High School 6** with a specialization in **Application Network Information System**.
 My education is providing me with a solid foundation in software development and design principles.

----

-I'm excited to continue my journey in tech and make a positive impact through my work!